the1umar/RAG-AI-Chatbot---Google-Student-Developers-Club/README.md

 ### Day 3: Deployment and Testing
 - Integration of the RAG chatbot into Streamlit for a user-friendly interface.
 - Interactive testing and iterative feedback sessions.

-## Getting Started
-To run the projects from this workshop, clone the repository and follow the setup instructions in each day's notebook.
-Ensure all dependencies are installed, and run the Streamlit app to interact with the chatbot.